Creating SEO-friendly URLs: Best Practices & Examples

 • it includes extra letters, numbers, and symbols

-But what exactly can happen if your URLs are bad?
+But what exactly can happen if your URLs are not SEO-friendly?
 Here are the possible consequences:

 • They will worsen the general user experience, fewer people will use the link.